 Coordinators may also analyze delivery costs and recommended more cost effective methods of transportation.
 They may negotiate contracts with outside transportation companies, assign drivers to routes, handle customer complaints, and investigate delivery issues.
 These may include damaged products and late or lost deliveries.

 Transportation coordinators work in a variety of industries, including warehousing and storage, government, and manufacturing.
-The U.S. Bureau of Labor Statistics (BLS) predicted that jobs in the management of transportation, storage and distribution field would grow by an approximated 2% between 2014 and 2024 (www.bls.gov).
-The median annual salary for transportation, storage and distribution managers in May 2015 was $86,630, the BLS noted.
-Workers in the bottom 10% of the pay range earned $50,840 or less annually, while individuals in the top 10% earned $149,770 or more a year.
+The U.S. Bureau of Labor Statistics (BLS) predicted that jobs in the management of transportation, storage and distribution field would grow as fast as the average between 2018 and 2028 (www.bls.gov).
+In May 2018, the BLS reported that workersin the 90th percentile or higher earned $158,370 or more per year, whereas the bottom 10th percentile earned $56,050 or less per year.

 The top paying industries for such managers were in securities and commodity contracts intermediation and brokerage, automobile dealers, and insurance carriers.
 The BLS added the states with the highest employment of these workers were California, Texas, Illinois, Ohio, and New Jersey.